revature-devops-prep-2020/doug-challenge3-config/readme.md

 docker build -t yourdockeruser/yourjenkinsimage .
 docker push yourdockeruser/yourjenkinsimage
 ```
+Note, the username and password to Jenkins login is 'admin'

 # Kubernetes Deployment
 This step will help with setting up 'namespace', 'volume', 'deployment', 'load-balancer', 'service accounts', 'cluster rolebindings' and many more configuration with one command.